brickbots/PiFinder/docs/source/build_guide.rst

 Any configuration can technically work with any scope, but since the camera always needs to face the sky the different configurations allow the screen and keyboard to be placed for easy access.
 The Left and Right configruations are primarily for newtonian style scopes, like dobsonians, which have the focuser perpendicular to the light path.

 The Flat configuration places the keypad and screen in easy reach for refractors, SCT's and other rear-focuser scopes.
 When the scope is pointed upward, the screen is tilted towards you for quick access.

+All the STL files for the PiFinder case parts can be found in the main `PiFinder git repo <https://github.com/brickbots/PiFinder/tree/release/case>`_

 Printed Parts